 Calgary Chinatown Artist Residency

-This residency, presented in partnership with The New Gallery, is a standalone project which takes place during the development of City’s Tomorrow’s Chinatown project.
+This residency, presented in partnership with The New Gallery, was a standalone project that took place during the development of The City’s Tomorrow’s Chinatown project.
 Tomorrow’s Chinatown will oversee the creation of the community’s first cultural plan, which will be implemented alongside a new local area plan.

 Three artists—Teresa Tam (Calgary, AB), Annie Wong (Toronto, ON) and Cheryl Wing-Zi Wong (New York, NY)— were selected in August 2019.
 In November 2019, the artists arrived in Calgary to participate in an intensive programming week of activities and conversations by way of introduction to the neighbourhood.
 The artists had the opportunity to meet community stakeholders, historians, business owners, cultural workers, and urban planners to begin to get to know the community and familiarize themselves with Calgary Chinatown.
 These meetings took place over dinners, tours, and workshops.
 Over the course of five days the artists participated in over 35 activities, from visiting associations and tongs to learning Mahjong and folding dumplings with residents.

-During their three-month residencies, each of these artists will immerse themselves in Calgary Chinatown, learning about the community and creating a new body of work.
-Due to COVID-19, this residency will take place in a remote format, with the artists engaging with the community and working on the residency from their home cities.
+Due to COVID-19, the remainder of the three-month residency was completed in 2021 and took place in a remote format, with the artists engaging with the community and working on the residency from their home cities.

 Artists at the Chinese Cultural Centre

 About the artists